JC Travels: 5 Things to Do on a Long Weekend in Copenhagen

 Following on from all the food which I chatted about in my last Copenhagen post, we did actually get up to more than just eating!
 Copenhagen itself is a gorgeous city and I was so glad we went, I loved the whole vibe of the city, it was very modern and progressive.
-Also, even though it is renowned for being overly expensive, I definitely think you can keep your costs low over a long weekend with plenty of reasonably priced hotels in Copenhagen that will be to your tastes!
+It is renowned for being overly expensive, I definitely think you can keep your costs low over a long weekend with plenty of reasonably priced hotels in Copenhagen that will be to your tastes!
 Here are the top 5 things to do in a long weekend in Copnhagen!

 Copenhagen Free Walking Tour